open-reaction-database/ord-schema/editor/README.md

 Unpack both protobuf and closure-library in this directory so that make can find them.
-For the sake of automated testing, protobuf at 1dae8fdd has already been built for MacOS and its JS runtime and statically linked protoc compiler committed to git.
+For the sake of automated testing, protobuf at 1dae8fdd has already been built for Mac and Linux, and its JS runtime and statically linked protoc compiler have been committed to git.

 To install the python packages,